Valuation Critical When Selling Business

-If you’re thinking of selling your business, the most important factor to consider is the potential purchase price you can expect to realistically receive from the sale.
-No two businesses are exactly alike, and it is critically important for a professional business broker to evaluate your business properly.
-Let’s explore the various factors and methodology used to see how much your business is potentially worth.
+The most important factor to consider in selling their business for the majority of business owners is the potential purchase price they can realistically receive from the sale.
+No two businesses are exactly alike, and a professional business broker must evaluate a business properly in order to determine its potential worth.
+Let’s explore the various factors and methodologies used when determining how much a business is worth.

-Business Sale Valuations Ultimately Dependent on Owner Benefit
+Business Worth Ultimately Depends on Adjusted Owner Benefit

-- Owner benefit is simply the total amount of monetary benefit that an owner derives from a business.
+- Adjusted Owner benefit is the total amount of monetary benefit that an owner derives from a business.

-- The owner benefit may accrue from a variety of different sources such as taxable profits, the owner’s salary, and any personal expenses of the owner that flows through the business.
+- The owner benefit may accrue from a variety of different sources such as taxable profits, the owner’s salary, and any personal expenses of the owner that flow through the financial statement.

 - There are many hidden assets that comprise owner benefit, such as expenses or salary paid to non-working family members of the owner.

-- Importantly, owner benefit is different from EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) because EBITDA does not include the owner’s salary, irregular expenses, or personal expenses that flow through the business.
+- Importantly, adjusted owner benefit is different from EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) because EBITDA does not include the owner’s salary, irregular expenses, or personal expenses that flow through the financial statement.

-- Only the owner benefit will tell the true picture of the profitability of a business.
+- Only the adjusted owner benefit will tell the true picture of the profitability of a business.

-Use A Multiple of Owner Benefit To Determine What A Business is Worth
+A Multiple of Adjusted Owner Benefit Determines What A Business is Worth

-The typical rule of thumb in business sales is to apply a multiple of 2-4 times the owner benefit in order to derive the approximate value of the business.
-For example, if the owner benefit is found to be $200,000, then the general valuation range of the business is $400,000-$800,000 (or 2-4 x $200,000).
+Generally speaking, small businesses sell for a multiple of 2-4 times the adjusted owner benefit.
+For example, if the adjusted owner benefit is found to be $200,000, then the general valuation range of the business is $400,000-$800,000 (or 2-4 x $200,000).
 The buyer of the business would thus expect to receive his or her investment back in two to four years.
 As we will see, this range depends on several factors.
 If the factors accelerate the buyer’s return on investment (by shortening the time in which the buyer may expect to receive their investment back), then the valuation multiple will increase.